 Beyond history and the self, art is also vital for the universal stories it tells.
 In the words of icon of Australian art Charles Blackman,

 “There is no psychological truth unless it is particular, but on the other hand, there is no art unless it is general.
 The whole problem is that – how to express the general by the particular, how to make the particular express the general.”

 Let’s look at an example.
 Blackman’s much adored ‘Alice on Table’ is at first glance, about Lewis Carroll’s childhood romp ‘Alice in Wonderland’.
 Upon closer inspection however, this Alice reveals herself as different from Carroll’s.
 Rather, eyes ringed purple and torso bent in fatigue, this is someone world-weary and trapped in an increasingly estranged reality.

 Art historians understand this Alice as a surrogate for Barbara Blackman, Charles’s then wife and muse.
 In the midst of failing eyesight, Charles would read ‘Alice in Wonderland’ to her, recognising in both a fight against unfamiliarity.

 While this reading of the work is personal, there remains something universal about it.
 Pared back to its pure emotion, ‘Alice on the Table’ is a story about loss, disorientation and the miracle of imagination.
-Anybody who has ever felt at ill ease, in a world they cannot control where imagination in their only reprieve knows Alice, Barbara and Charles’s story.
+Anybody who has ever felt ill at ease, in a world they cannot control, where imagination is their only reprieve, they can see in Alice, Barbara and Charles’s story.

 These days, it’s easy to think of storytelling as unique to the written word, film or conversation.
 In reality however, stories wind through all forms of culture, in particular art.
 Just as our ancestors did by torch light, so do we.
 Looking into a great work of art, we see our own story along that of culture, history and humanity.